 Have you ever attended a mother’s blessing ceremony?
 Share your experiences in the comments.

-Just as with my first pregnancy, my due date came and went.
-I always told myself not to hang all my hopes on that single date.. but as it passed I couldn’t help but feel impatient.
-At my 40 week appointment on 1st March 2017, my midwife booked me in for an induction for the 11th March with little discussion.
+Just as with my first pregnancy, my ‘guess date’ came and went.
+I’d anticipated this, as I knew only 5% of babies come on their due dates.
+At my 40 week appointment on 1st March 2017, my midwife booked me in for an induction at 41+3, with little discussion.
 Her reason for this was that “it gets booked up quick”, so better book me a slot.
 I was furious with how blasé she was.
-I had made it clear I did not want to be induced and to be booked in only 10 days past my due date, I just didn’t feel heard.
+It wasn’t offered to me like I had a choice, nor were the benefits or, more importantly, risks explained.
+I made it clear I would not be entering into discussion before 42+ weeks as I did not want to be induced.

-At that same appointment I was told my baby was head down and partly engaged – which made the induction date seem even more unnecessary.
+At that same appointment I was told my baby was head down and partly engaged, which made the induction date seem even more unnecessary.
 I went home feeling frustrated.
-That induction date hung over my head for days.
-I wasn’t getting any niggles or signs of labour yet and was dreading the prospect of my labour being interfered with.
+The induction date hung over my head for days.
+I trusted my body, but wasn’t getting any niggles or signs of labour yet.
+I was dreading the prospect of my labour being interfered with.

 We walked a lot over those next few days!
 I was dragging Jack (my partner) & Elba (my eldest daughter who was just over 2.5 years at the time) out for walks everyday and bouncing on my birth ball at every opportunity.